 Virtual Firebird 5K

 Can’t make this year’s homecoming Firebird 5K?
 No Problem!
 Participate remotely with our virtual option.
-Complete your 5k walk/run anytime the week of homecoming and submit your performance.
-Virtual participants will be included in the results, eligible for virtual specific prizes, and even receive a virtual swag bag!
-Once registered, keep an eye out for further instructions on how to submit your results as well as suggestions on how to further interact with Homecoming 2023 from afar…Let’s go Firebirds!
+Complete your 5K walk/run anytime the week of homecoming and submit your performance.
+Virtual participants will be included in the results and eligible for virtual specific prizes!
+Once registered, keep an eye out for further instructions on how to submit your results as well as suggestions on how to further interact with Homecoming 2024 from afar…Let’s go Firebirds!
 Proceeds benefit student athletes.

-Alumni & Family Brunch: featuring President John Swallow’s state of the College and ‘Light that Travels’
+Alumni & Family Brunch: featuring the beacon awards

 9:30 a.m., Todd Wehr Center Jockey Rooms

-Cost: $25 per person (children ages 5 and under eat free) — Reserve your spot
+Cost: $25 per person (children ages 5 and under eat free) — Register Here

 Ember’s Biergarten